SnapLogic/developer.snaplogic.com/source/index.html.md

 ## Installation

 A Snaplex is the data processing engine of the SnapLogic Elastic Integration Platform.
-An Org Admin can select **Provision this user as a Snap Developer** in the Update User dialog, automatically creating a Snaplex for that user in the Org.
+An Org admin can select **Provision this user as a Snap Developer** in the **Update User** dialog, automatically creating a dedicated Snaplex for that user to run and test pipelines.
+This Snaplex should be created in the Snap Developer’s project folder so that other users do not inadvertently run production pipelines on that Snaplex.

 ### Linux & Microsoft Windows